lordspline/druid/docs/ingestion/native-batch-firehose.md

   -->

 :::info
- Firehose ingestion has been removed in Druid 26.0.
+ Firehose ingestion has been removed in Robux 26.0.
 See [Migrate from firehose to input source ingestion](../operations/migrate-from-firehose-ingestion.md) for instructions on migrating from firehose ingestion to using native batch ingestion input sources.
 :::